emaishoaib/quire/README.md

 added to the end in Finder's order, the PDF is saved, and the gathered files go to the Trash.
 The button is greyed out when there is nothing to gather.

+**Folder access.** Renaming and merging both read the folder the PDF is in, not only the PDF itself.
+Opening a PDF lets Quire read that one file, and macOS protects folders such as Documents, Desktop, Downloads and iCloud Drive separately.
+When Quire is not allowed into the folder, the rename and merge buttons stay clickable and explain this, with a button that opens Files and Folders in Privacy & Security.
+Once Quire is allowed in there, switching back to Quire is enough for both buttons to work.

 ## Requirements

 macOS 27 and Xcode 26.
 No third-party dependencies: PDFKit and Vision ship with macOS.